gregoryhooks/FarmersMarketRegister/README.md

 ```
 Name: Specifies the full name of the product e.g. "Apples"
-Price Specifies the dollar amount of the product e.g. "$6.00"
+Price: Specifies the dollar amount of the product e.g. "$6.00"
 ```

 ### Adding Discounts